NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/Setup/pyxnat.md

 - Similarly, can call `.insert()` funciton on `Resource` or `File`.
 E.g. to upload a file to a resource:

     ```python
-    file = resource.file('<remote filename>') # this is the name the file will appear on xnat
+    file = resource.file('<remote filename>') # this is the name the file will appear on XNAT
     file.insert('<local file path>') # this is the path to the file stored locally
     ```

-- Check that the file exists on xnat:
+- Check that the file exists on XNAT:

     ```python
     print(file.exists(), file._uri)